niHonkage/DocsLearning/en/guides/tools/tool-configuration/searxng.md

     - json    # <-- add this line
 ```

-## 3. Integrate SearXNG in Fusionworks
+## 3. Integrate SearXNG in FusionWorks
 Fill in the base url http://x.x.x.x:8080 in `Tools > SearXNG > To Authorize` page to active it.

 ## 4. Finish